cbragg9/Password-Generator/README.md

 Description of latest commit:
+-Expanded while loop to include uppercase, numbers, and special characters
+-Added If statement to return error message if all values are false, can't create a password

+Previous commit:
 -Moved variables outside of function to increase scope
 -Created Boolean variable for lowercase
 -Added while loop in for loop that creates final password var to generate new character if it matches a lowercase

 Previous commit:
 -Added prompt to set password length
 -Added while loop to repeat question if length or data type is unacceptable
 -Added four functions to generate one type of characters (uppercase, lowercase, number, special)